At a glance

 - Ensuring robots meet minimum machine safety standards

 Risk assessments should also be updated to ensure they take into account the full range of potential hazards.

 Should an employee be injured as a result of their employer’s failure to take reasonable safety measures, the company concerned could face an employers’ liability claim, as well as regulatory action from the HSE.

 Liability issues could become even more complex as companies begin to use robots with a greater degree of autonomy, or self-learning capabilities.

-A draft EU report written this year proposed the creation of an obligatory insurance scheme that would force manufacturers to take out insurance for the autonomous robots they produce.
+A draft EU report written in 2016 proposed the creation of an obligatory insurance scheme that would force manufacturers to take out insurance for the autonomous robots they produce.

 To discuss any aspect of this article further, speak to your usual Zurich contact.